imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 We will execute an EVM/eWASM program, with one chosen form of instrumentation and measurement enabled:

-1. **instrument** - produces a list of OPCODEs for all instructions executed in a program, along with their relevant arguments (stack, memory).
+1. **trace OPCODEs and arguments** - produces a list of OPCODEs for all instructions executed in a program, along with their relevant arguments (stack, memory).
 This will be used to know what were the instructions executed during a single run of a program.
 2. **measure all** - (individual instruction measurement) produces a list of measurements per instruction, in order of execution, _for all instructions in the program_.
 3. **measure one** - (individual instruction measurement, optional) produce a single measurement for a chosen instruction, i.e. "measure Nth instruction from start of the program".
 4. **measure total** - (whole-program measurement) produce a single overarching measurement for the entire program execution.